a-bonus/a-bonus.github.io/m2-lecture.md

 >
 > **Key Insight:** p-values assume H₀ is true and ask "how weird is our data?"
 They do NOT tell us the probability that our hypothesis is correct!

-### The Alpha Level (α)
+<h3>The Alpha Level (α)</h3>

-**Definition:** The threshold for deciding if a p-value is "small enough" to reject H₀.
+<strong>Definition:</strong> The threshold for deciding if a p-value is "small enough" to reject H₀.
 The maximum probability of making a Type I error we're willing to accept.

 **Standard Value:** α = .05 (5%)